aeternity/protocol/generalized_accounts/README.md

 In either case, signature logic will need to be touched, s.t. an empty signature can be accepted.

-Additionally, the more flexible authorisation logic will make transaction validation costlier and therefore also increase the associated fees.
+Additionally, the more flexible authorization logic will make transaction validation costlier and therefore also increase the associated fees.

 ### Side-effect free

 A fairly non-invasive solution would be to attach a pure function to accounts.
-This means that all relevant authorisation code and data, e.g. public keys for signature checks, have to be included directly in the function body and can not be updated.
+This means that all relevant authorization code and data, e.g. public keys for signature checks, have to be included directly in the function body and can not be updated.
 Nonce handling would still be handled implicitly, i.e. stay unchanged.

-Making the authorisation function optional ensures POAs to not be impacted.
+Making the authorization function optional ensures POAs to not be impacted.

-The downsides of this would be the need to for special handling of the authorisation code because execution would not happen in the normal VM context and thus likely end up with a lot of implementation complexity.
+The downsides of this would be the need to for special handling of the authorization code because execution would not happen in the normal VM context and thus likely end up with a lot of implementation complexity.

 This approach would be a slight improvement over the status quo but still leave